davidoguarin/Momentum-EMA_Differentials/README.md

-# 🚀 Crypto Momentum Trading System
+# Crypto Momentum Trading System

-A sophisticated cryptocurrency trading system that uses Exponential Moving Average (EMA) crossovers and momentum signals to identify trading opportunities across multiple tokens.
+## Strategy Overview

+This  cryptocurrency trading system implements a multi-layered momentum strategy that captures the acceleration of price trends through the analysis of EMA differentials rather than simple crossovers.
+The core methodology revolves around calculating the momentum of the difference between two Exponential Moving Averages (5-day and 15-day) and using volume evolution patterns as a filter mechanism.
+The strategy generates signals when the EMA differential momentum exceeds an adaptive threshold calculated from statistical analysis and recent volatility, while simultaneously confirming that this momentum is supported by increasing trading volume.
+This approach provides early entry signals before traditional crossover strategies and includes dynamic position sizing based on signal strength (stiffness), with comprehensive risk management through volume-based exit conditions and token-specific leverage limits.

-## 📋 Table of Contents
+## Table of Contents

 - [System Overview](#system-overview)
 - [Trading Strategy](#trading-strategy)